rcnald/rcnald/README.md

 ![MasterHead](https://cdnb.artstation.com/p/assets/images/images/029/320/295/original/bogdan-mb0sco-coffeeanim.gif?1601147277)

 ## 💜 Hi, i'm **{"Rcnald"}**!
-At this momement I'm passionated coding and stuff, I hope these feeling never ends(SPOILER: it won't!)...
+At this momement I'm passionated for coding and stuff, I hope these feeling never ends(SPOILER: it won't!)...
 Oh nice see you here! 👋😁

 - 🧍 I'm currenty a student, but I aiming to became a <strong style="color:#9900FF;font-weight:700;">front-end developer</strong> in soon.
 - 📚 I'm learning **ReactJs**.